 Important Psychologist associated with this school are Carl Jung’s analytic psychology; Alfred Adler’s individual psychology; neo-Freudian of Erik Erikson, Erich Fromm, Karen D. Horney, Harry Stack Sullivan.

 It is a systematic approach to do scientific study of behavior of organism.
-It ignore Soul, Mind and other mental processes and focus only on behavior.
+It ignores Soul, Mind and other mental processes and focus only on behavior.

 Ivan Pavlov (Russian physiologist) with his Dog Salivation Experiment proved ‘Classical Conditioning’.